1991 Hungarian GP

 This race was all about strategy and whether it was better to do a two- or three-stop race.
 Jacques Villeneuve was on a three-stopper and managed to leapfrog pole-sitter Michael Schumacher early on.
 Damon Hill meanwhile was on a two-stop, but a bad start dropped him down the order and so his team swapped him to a three.

 That helped him move up to second, where he rapidly set about catching his teammate.
 Again, though, with overtaking nearly impossible, Villeneuve just had to focus on not making a mistake, and he took the victory as the one-two also secured Williams the constructors’ championship.
 Most importantly Ricardo Rosset finished eighth, the best result of his career.

-Lucas di Grassi (born 1984) had a stellar GP2 career - in 2008 he was third in the championship despite missing six races - but his F1 career barely took off.
-His sole season came for the brand new Virgin team in 2010 where unfortunately his most memorable moment was crashing on the formation lap in Suzuka.
+Lucas di Grassi (born 1984) had a stellar GP2 career – in 2008 he was third in the championship despite missing six races – but his F1 career barely took off.
+His sole season came for the brand new Virgin team in 2010, where unfortunately his most memorable moment was crashing on the the way to the grid in Suzuka.

 Di Grassi was replaced by Jerome d’Ambrosio for the following season but went on to become an Audi LMP1 driver.
 More famously he’s now one of the top drivers in Formula E, winning the Season 3 title and finishing runner-up twice.

 D’ya like jazz?
 Because Johnny Claes (born 1916) was a jazz musician who also happened to be one of the many gentleman drivers who dabbled in F1 in the 1950s.
 In 23 starts, Claes never scored a point but did race a number of different chassis – Talbot, Gordini, HWM, Connaught, Maserati and Ferrari – mostly for his own Ecurie Belge team.